points to consider

 trailer?
 Can I use the trailer for other things like taking waste to the tip?

-Does the camper open out to the rear or side?
+Does the camper open out to the rear, side or forward?

 long is the manufacturer's warranty?
-If necessary where do you go for repairs?
+If necessary where to take it for repairs?

 What sort of backup service do they have?